idanbaru/Blind_Guidance_System/README.md

 | `02_Model_Training`                    | Files for training the outdoor Yolov8 model|
 | `03_System_Execution`                  | The Code|

-each folder contains a README file with more details on the files and their purpose.
+Each folder contains a README file with more details on the files and their purpose.

 ## How to Run the Code
 After setting up the system (see `01_Setup`), you can run the code by executing the following command in the terminal: